Cartilage conduction: Shaping of the ear by bone and cartilage

 The peripheral auditory organ consists of the outer, middle, and inner (cochlea) ear.
 The outer ear consists of the pinna and external auditory external canal.
 The pinna is shaped by cartilage.
 The outer and inner halves of the external auditory canal are shaped by cartilage and bone, respectively.
-Cartilage part or bony part can be differentiated by giving it a gentle pressure of a finger.
+The cartilage part and bony part can be differentiated through gentle pressure by a finger.
 When a transducer is placed on the cartilage part, sound can be heard via cartilage conduction.
 A suitable contact position for effective conduction is the cartilage around the entrance of the external auditory canal, whereas parts more distant from the entrance (e.g., the crus helicis) are less likely to be involved in cartilage conduction.